kylejones200/psis_4700_applied_ai/webslides/topic_Modeling-Has-Changed.md

 ## The New Skillset

-Prompt design replaces feature selection.
+Prompt design replaces feature selection
-Context curation replaces data cleaning.
+Context curation replaces data cleaning
-Evaluation focuses on trust, bias, and reproducibility.
+Evaluation focuses on trust, bias, and reproducibility
 Deployment manages inference cost and latency

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.